red-data-tools/GR.rb/README.md

 ## Contributing

+* Report bugs
-Bug reports and pull requests are welcome on GitHub at https://github.com/red-data-tools/GR.rb.
+* Fix bugs and submit pull requests
+* Write, clarify, or fix documentation
+* Suggest or add new features